 Once inside the museum, we set a course to see the more famous pieces of art, including the Venus de Milo, Winged Victory, Seated Monk, Ancient Egyptian pieces, and of course, the Mona Lisa!

 We wandered through the massive complex, often getting very lost, but thoroughly enjoying all of the masterpieces around us.
 We also thought the Napoleonic Apartments were fascinating!
 That guy really knew how to live a life of luxury!

 As I have mentioned before, neither of us are big art buffs or fans of museums… however, there was definitely something special about the Louvre.
-We even stumbled upon this strange painting, and I insisted that Brooke pose with it, just for our lovely blog readers!
+We even stumbled upon this strange painting, and I insisted that my wife pose with it, just for our lovely blog readers!

 Notre Dame Cathedral

 After spending a few hours indoors at the Louvre, we were ready to be outside for a bit.
 We walked along the river for a while, before crossing a bridge onto the island where Notre Dame Cathedral is located.
 Didn’t know it was on an island??
 Neither did I!
 The whole walk took about 20 minutes.

 When we arrived at the cathedral, we learned that entry is free, unless you want to wait in a very long line to climb to the top.
 We chose to simply walk in and see the gorgeous interior.
 We particularly loved the massive, ornate stained glass windows.
 The sheer size of these European cathedrals amazes me every time I walk into one.